Are you a Quiet Speculation member?

 Startling Development

 When I first saw Startle I assumed it would be strong.
 For two mana, it offers a lot of versatility.
 It can be cycled to prevent damage or to look for land early on.
 Opportunistic players can turn this combat trick into a removal spell.
-The A-Hobbling Zombie can even be used for Skaab Wrangler or Larder Zombie.
+The zombie can even be used for Skaab Wrangler or Larder Zombie.
 You can sacrifice it.
 You can alpha-strike with it.
 Even if you don't get much value from the token, and even if the combat trick was low impact, you still get a card.
 Startle gives you all this plus the card that you would have drawn, if you didn't put Startle in the deck.

 This style of cantrip has become popular and powerful.
 Kamigawa Neon Dynasty (NEO) and Streets of New Capenna (SNC) have two very similar combat tricks.
-Suit Up and Majestic Metamorphosis use the Startle model to have an even bigger impact on combat.
+Suit up and Majestic Metamorphosis use the Startle model to have an even bigger impact on combat.
 The typical play pattern is attacking with an undersized creature, getting blocked, and casting the combat trick so that you win the combat and draw the card.
 Without the card draw aspect, we would rarely want them in our deck.
 For example, Mordenkainen's Polymorph boasts a strictly unplayable game-in-hand win rate of 45.3%.
 It's unclear to me where the line is between cantrip and combat trick when it comes to these cards.
 However, the value is clear.

 In Limited, where removal is more precious and less efficient, it is a safer expectation that these effects will resolve.
 In Constructed, their fragility makes them unplayable.
-Conversely, the effects provided by cards like Careful Consideration are hard to disrupt.
+Conversely, the effects provided by cards like Consider are hard to disrupt.
 Relying on these low costed spells is more powerful, as they will be finding the powerful cards in your constructed deck.

 The Value of "Draw a Card"